dona126/dona126/README.md

 ## Hi all 👋😄
 I am Dona Maria Sunny.
-   * Software Development Engineer in Test 👩‍🎓
+   * Software Quality Engineer | SDET 👩‍🎓
    * Reach me at: donamariamsunny@gmail.com
    * You can find me on [LinkedIn](https://www.linkedin.com/in/dona-maria-sunny)